MatthijsKamstra/creative-coding/README.md

 ## Color

+I want to create mostly in black and white.
+But colours will be nice.
+To make sure it will not cost too much time, I will be using:

-- heavy lifting doen via `thx.color`
+- heavy lifting with colours I will be doing via `thx.color` or `hxColorToolkit`
 - ColorUtil class
 - <https://github.com/mattdesl/nice-color-palettes>

 ## libs

+This is Haxe specific, its just here FYI

 -lib hxquicksettings
 -lib thx.color
+-lib hxColorToolkit
 -lib msignal
+-lib mloader
+-lib uglifyjs

 ## WIP

-I am focusing on getting it to work on Chrome... just giving you an headsup!
+I am focusing on getting it to work on Chrome... just giving you a heads-up!
+And I am not concerned with optimisation: you fan will sometimes spike!

 ## TODO

-I have created a [TODO.MD](TODO.MD), that keeps me in my ide and helps structure progress.
+I have created a [TODO.MD](TODO.MD), that keeps me in my IDE and helps structure progress.

 Important stuff: